Dynamics of parafermionic states in transport measurements

 Using the quantum jump method with the two jump operators in Eq.~\eqref{eq:J_frac} together with the ones in Eq.~\eqref{eq:leadjump}, we can get numerical estimates of the current from the external lead to the system also in the presence of poisoning effects.
-Again, our results rely on the assumption that the edge modes relax on a short time scale like the lead modes (Markovian approximation).
-In Fig.~\ref{fig:QJedgeCurr} we show a stochastic trajectory of the current as a function of time at a fixed voltage for a weak poisoning rate $\Gamma_{e/3}\approx0.002\Gamma$ and the initial state $\ket{\rm equal}$.
-We observe jumps between the three current levels of $\tilde{q}=0,1,2$ that are otherwise well separated and stable.
+Again, our results rely on the assumption that the edge modes relax on a short timescale like the lead modes (Markovian approximation).
+In Fig.~\ref{fig:QJedgeCurr} we show a stochastic trajectory of the current as a function of time at fixed voltage for a weak poisoning rate $\Gamma_{e/3}\approx0.002\Gamma$ and the initial state $\ket{\rm equal}$.
+We observe jumps between the three current levels of $\tilde{q}=0,1,2$ that are otherwise well-separated and stable.
 Furthermore, we recognise that the jumps can happen from one level to any of the other two.
-For the chosen parameters the poisoning time is $2\pi\Gamma_{e/3}^{-1}=1.8\,\mu$s and much longer than the projection time which is $O(10\, {\rm ns})$.
+For the chosen parameters the poisoning time is $2\pi\Gamma_{e/3}^{-1}=1.8$ µs and much longer than the projection time which is $\mathcal{O}(10\, {\rm ns})$.
 The example of current evolution in Fig.~\ref{fig:QJedgeCurr} displays less frequent occupation of the $\tilde{q}=0$ sector than of the other two.
-We quantify this and confirm that it is a general trend by considering the Lindblad master equation \cite{Nathan2020} for the steady state density matrix $\rho_0$:
+We quantify this and confirm that it is a general trend for the chosen parameter values by considering the Lindblad master equation \cite{Nathan2020} for the steady state density matrix $\rho_0$: